Loop of Henle: Structure

 The tissue type of the loop is simple squamous epithelium.
 The "thick" and "thin" terminology does not refer to the size of the lumen, but to the size of the epithelial cells.
-The loop is also sometimes called the Nephron loop.
+The loop is also sometimes called the nephron loop.

 Blood supply

 The loop of Henle is supplied by blood in a series of straight capillaries descending from the cortical efferent arterioles.
 These capillaries (called the vasa recta; recta is from the Latin for "straight") also have a countercurrent multiplier mechanism that prevents washout of solutes from the medulla, thereby maintaining the medullary concentration.
 As water is osmotically driven from the descending limb into the interstitium, it readily enters the capillaries.
 The low bloodflow through the vasa recta allows time for osmotic equilibration, and can be altered by changing the resistance of the vessels' efferent arterioles.

 As well, blood in the vasa recta still has large proteins and ions which were not filtered through the glomerulus.
 This provides an oncotic pressure for ions to enter the vasa recta from the interstitium.

-The main function of the loop of Henle is to set up a concentration gradient.
+The main function of the loop of Henle is to absorb water and sodium chloride from the filtride which preserving water and produces highly concentrated urine.